McKinsey Interview Process: 6 Steps to an Offer (2026)

 What Are McKinsey Final Round Interviews Like?
 (Step 5)

 McKinsey final round interviews typically consist of two to three separate interviews, each lasting 45 to 60 minutes.
-You will see the same types of questions as the first round: case interviews, PEI questions, "Why McKinsey," and "Why Consulting."
+You will see the same types of questions as the first round: case interviews, PEI questions, "Why McKinsey," and "Why consulting."

 How Do Final Round Interviews Differ from First Round?